Our social

 Be mindful that some of these relocation costs are not that clear, and it will take a bit of research on your part to learn what to expect and prepare for the inevitable hidden costs when moving house.
 But first things first.
 To create a budget – a must-do task that will enable you to keep tabs on your finances-you will have to get a few moving estimates (at least 3, preferably 5) so that you get familiar with the price range of your relocation.

-The preferred way to receive these estimates, which will be optimized for your specific needs, is to fill out a moving quote and then have trustworthy moving experts get back to you with price offers.
+The preferred way to receive these estimates, which will be optimized for your specific needs, is to fill out a quote and then have trustworthy experts get back to you with price offers.
 Remember, you’re looking for the best deals from top-rated but low-cost moving companies nearby.

-When you contact reliable, professional movers, don’t forget to request on-site cost estimation to calculate the moving price accurately.
+When you hire professional movers, don’t forget to request on-site cost estimation to calculate the moving price accurately.
 Do not accept estimates made over the phone or via e-mail – those often become vastly inaccurate and misleading simply because they are NOT the result of any actual inspection of your household items and on-site relocation conditions.

 Once you know the cost of your upcoming move, you can go ahead and set a budget so that you can monitor your expenses more closely.

-Tip #2: Compare the moving estimates you got
+Tip #2: Compare moving estimates you got

-When moving out on a budget, it’s fundamental that you compare the moving estimates you received to select the best offer for your move.
-While carefully comparing the estimates, pay attention to the additional services offered – packing, unpacking, disassembly and re-assembly of large furniture, temporary storage, etc. – and how much each extra service costs.
+When moving out on a budget, it’s fundamental that you compare estimates you received to select the best offer for your move.
+While carefully comparing the estimates, pay attention to the additional moving services offered – packing, unpacking, disassembly and re-assembly of large furniture, temporary storage, etc. – and how much each extra service costs.
 Moreover, check for additional charges in the estimate and request more information from the moving company.

 A word of caution: Should you get an offer that seems too good to be true, proceed with extra caution.
 Attempt to figure out on your own why exactly the estimated price is so much lower than the other quotes, and if you fail to do so, contact the company that has provided the low estimate and demand answers to the puzzle of why their price is so much lower than the rest.